gohugoio/hugo/content/en/content-management/menus.md

 ## Define automatically

-To automatically define menu entries for each top-level section of your site, enable the section pages menu in your site configuration.
+To automatically define a menu entry for each top-level [section] of your site, enable the section pages menu in your site configuration.

 {{< code-toggle file=hugo >}}
 sectionPagesMenu = "main"